AvorB/HubSpot/og-details.module/readme.md

 <h2>Options</h2>
 <ul>
-<li>Enable jQuery(boolean) - enable/disable the load of jQuery.
-Again <strong>only enable it if you don't load jQuery already in your theme/template/Hub</strong></li>
 <li>OG title(text) - set the title of your page/post.
 If empty it will be populated with your Page name</li>
 <li>OG description(text) - set the description of your page/post.
 If empty it will be populated with the Meta description.
-It's limited to 200 characters since it's the recommended limitation</li>
+It's limited to 200 characters</li>
 <li>OG site name(text) - set the name of your site.
 If empty it will be populated with your company name.</li>
 <li>OG image source(choice) - select if you want to use the featured image set in the settings of your page/post or a custom image</li>
 <li>OG image(image) - if you select the custom image option in "OG image source" you will have the option to upload/select a custom image for this page/post. <strong>No image will be set automatically</strong></li>